-If you are looking for special words to comfort someone grieving, look no further than within your heart.
+If you are looking for special words to comfort someone who is grieving, look no further than within your heart.
 Forget the clichés or any packaged sayings; it's important to be genuine.
 Your goal should be to express compassion, not to cheer up someone who is recently bereaved.

 The Right Words to Use